zlosynth/proton/README.md

 # License

+Software of Achordion is distributed under the terms of the General Public License version 3.
+See [LICENSE-SOFTWARE](LICENSE-SOFTWARE) for details.

 Schematics and PCB layout are distributed under the terms of Creative Commons BY-SA.
 See [LICENSE-HARDWARE](LICENSE-HARDWARE) for details.
 Parts of the schematics are based on [Emilie Gillet's Mutable